 While there are many sophisticated security systems in place to prevent credit and debit card fraud, there are additional steps you can take to minimize risk and protect your banking information from being compromised:

-- Protecting your PIN when making a purchase in store and online.
+- Protect your PIN when making a purchase in store and online.

-- Inserting your card in the terminal first before swiping when making a purchase.
+- Insert your card in the terminal first before swiping when making a purchase.
 If the store terminal isn’t compatible with chip technology, it will prompt you to swipe.

-- Never lending your card or disclosing your PIN to anyone.
+- Never lend your card or disclose your PIN to anyone.

-- Memorizing your PIN; don’t write it down.
+- Memorize your PIN; don’t write it down.

-- Making sure your PIN cannot be easily detected if your card is lost or stolen.
+- Make sure your PIN cannot be easily detected if your card is lost or stolen.

-- Regularly reviewing your transaction history online or on your bank statements and reporting anything unusual to your financial institution immediately.
-Changing your PIN periodically.
+- Regularly review your transaction history online or on your bank statements and reporting anything unusual to your financial institution immediately.